 Henry Tilney – Northanger Abbey by Jane Austen

 The idea for this post arose from Henry Tilney being one of my favourite supporting characters.
 In fact, he is my favourite character in Northanger Abbey thanks to his sarcastic remarks.
 I would love to know what he was up to before meeting Catherine Morland, the heroine of the novel.

 Miranda Carroll – Station Eleven by Emily St. John Mandel

-When I started reading Station Eleven I thought Miranda Carroll was going to be the main character of this post-apocalyptic novel, since her back story is quite gripping and thought-provoking.
-However, in my opinion other characters assumed the role of protagonists.
+When I started reading Station Eleven, I thought Miranda Carroll was going to be the main character in this post-apocalyptic novel, since her back story is quite gripping and thought-provoking.
+However, in my opinion, other characters assumed the role of protagonists.
 I really would like to know more details about what happened to her and how she dealt with the events that took place.

 Irene – Vinte e Zinco by Mia Couto

 Vinte e Zinco is quite a short book that features magnificent characters.
 Irene is the aunt of the main character, Lourenço, who is an inspector of the Political Police in Mozambique.
-She stands out from her family because she is not afraid to mingle with the natives and voices feminist views.
+She stands out from the rest of her family, because she is not afraid to mingle with the natives and voices feminist views.
 I was eager to know more about her after finishing the book.

 Are there any characters you would like to be protagonists in new books?
 Tell me in the comments!